Manage Your Future Pt. 3: Fixing and Flipping Houses

-It seems everyone is in on the house flipping craze.
-Reality shows, speaker circuits, how-to courses, and book deals hype the concept of buying a house with improvement potential, revitalizing it and selling it for a big profit.
+It seems everyone is in on the house-flipping craze.
+Reality shows, speaker circuits, how-to courses, and book deals hype the concept of buying a house with improvement potential, revitalizing it, and selling it for a big profit.
 How much easier can making money be?
 According to these “experts,” one house can return as much profit to the savvy investor as an annual salary.

 One of the biggest hurdles for first-time flippers is balancing the cash needed to buy the house with the cash needed to fund the rehabilitation.
-It is a big consideration and it requires professional consultation to make a sound, profitable decisions.
+It is a big consideration, and it requires professional consultation to make a sound, profitable decisions.
 Just consider the disclaimer for the A&E reality show, Flip This House: “Do not try this at home.
 It is for trained professionals.
 You will lose money.”

 The difference between a flip and a flop

-You are good with tools, have a flair for decorating and found a terrific bargain in an up-an-coming neighborhood – all the formulas for the perfect house flip.
+You are good with tools, have a flair for decorating, and found a terrific bargain in an up-an-coming neighborhood – all the formulas for the perfect house flip.
 It is almost a no-brainer, right?
 So, where is the wrinkle?
 There are plenty of underlying considerations to evaluate before gambling on restore-resell investing.

 - Location – This can make or break the deal for potential buyers.
 Newer neighborhoods are attractive but usually come with higher purchase costs.
 Look for neighborhoods that are nearly complete.
 It is very difficult to compete with builder incentives for brand new homes when you are selling a previously occupied home.
-Good bargains may be found in situations where a builder abandoned the development and a house needs to be finished.
-Older neighborhoods on the cusp of revitalization also present good opportunities for aspiring flippers, but may require more skilled repairs and modernization.
+Good bargains may be found in situations where a builder abandoned the development, and a house needs to be finished.
+Older neighborhoods on the cusp of revitalization also present good opportunities for aspiring flippers but may require more skilled repairs and modernization.

 - Neighborhood Crime – Crime not only affects the appeal of a house to potential buyers.
 It also affects the restoring and reselling process.
 Empty houses make a prime target.
-Theft, vandalism, drugs, and squatters can add thousands of dollars and hours of time to the process of restoring a property for resell.
+Theft, vandalism, drugs, and squatters can add thousands of dollars and hours of time to the process of restoring a property for reselling.

 - Contingency Plan – There is an old saying that any plan is only as good as the backup plan.
 This is especially true for investors looking to flip a house.
-Beyond the initial purchase and reconstruction costs there are ongoing mortgage payments, insurance, utilities and other costs of keeping the house in the event it fails to sell quickly.
+Beyond the initial purchase and reconstruction costs, there are ongoing mortgage payments, insurance, utilities, and other costs of keeping the house in the event it fails to sell quickly.
 Many investors rent homes out for income until the market improves.